Art and Design

 The Department of Art and Design provides professional degrees in art and design as well as a liberal arts degree in art education.
 These programs foster critical and analytical thinking and problem-solving skills, communication skills, individual initiative and responsibility, professional knowledge and performance skills in a broad range of art media, and an understanding of historical context and the role of art and design in the history of humankind.
 The primary emphasis is on the development of concepts, skills and sensitivities essential to the professional artist, designer or art educator.

 The department offers four degree programs: Bachelor of Fine Arts, Bachelor of Arts in Art, Bachelor of Science in Education: K-12 Art Education Certification (in conjunction with the College of Education and Human Services), and a Bachelor of Science in Graphic Design.
-The Bachelor of Fine Arts is a professional degree allowing students to develop a concentration of 18 advanced-level credits and a minor of 12 advanced-level credits in any of the following studio areas: painting, sculpture, printmaking, ceramics, drawing, or jewelry/metals.
+The Bachelor of Fine Arts is a professional degree allowing students to develop a concentration of 18 advanced-level credits and a minor of 12 advanced-level credits in any of the following studio areas: painting, sculpture, printmaking, ceramics, drawing or jewelry/metals.
 The Bachelor of Arts in Art is a liberal arts degree that allows students to study a broad range of studio areas without concentration in any one area.
 The Bachelor of Science in Graphic Design combines the strengths of the Department of Art and Design and the Department of Applied Engineering and Technology to provide students with a broad range of design and technical skills.
-The department also offers a General Art minor and a Studio Art minor in which students concentrate in painting, sculpture, drawing printmaking, ceramics or jewelery/metals.
+The department also offers a general art minor and a studio art minor in which students concentrate in painting, sculpture, drawing, printmaking, ceramics or jewelry/metals.